rdfjs/N3.js/README.md

 parser.parse(turtleStream, console.log);
 ```

-## Transforming a stream into triples
+## From text stream to triple stream

 _node-n3_ offers a _Transform_ interface to the Node _Stream_ system,
 so you can transform Turtle streams and pipe them to anywhere.